Reno Problem Gambling Center Philosophy

 TREATMENT & ASSESSMENT

+Demand for treatment is high, so patients may be placed on a waiting list prior to entry.
 The client undergoes an assessment by a facility counselor as well as a self-assessment using a detailed online form that RPGC provides.
 Treatment, which primarily consists of group therapy, is provided on an intensive outpatient basis four days a week over a six-week period.
 Individual sessions are also available.

 RPGC also offers interventions, couples counseling, and a family group therapy program, which includes two evenings a week of group therapy for any family member of a problem gambler.
 The center has plans to expand the family program.